HydrologicEngineeringCenter/OpenDCS-extras/CONTRIBUTING.md

 ## Getting Started

 The code in this repository is to extend the features available in the OpenDCS utility (from http://covesw.net/).
 To build this library you will need a least a copy of the main jar that is provided in that software.
 Unfortunately at this time there are some issues with distributing OpenDCS source code.
-While anyone is welcome to contribute, the intended audience must being the agencies that currently use the tool.
+While anyone is welcome to contribute, for the time being, the intended audience must be the agencies that currently use the tool.

 The maven build system is used.
-Many of the dependencies will be found automatically, for the rest you will need to download them manually and use the mvn install:install-file to identify it as shown.
+Many of the dependencies will be found and downloaded automatically for you, for the rest you will need to download them manually and use the mvn install:install-file to identify it as shown.

 **NOTE: If this is too complicated and you have verified that the code compiles with algoedit, please indicate so in your pull request.
 I understand that this will be very new to most contributing code but this a standard way to handle things and over time this will get easier to deal with as we adapt.

-**NOTE2: Even if you do not use maven, when submitting the request please structure the code as shown java code goes in src/main/java/ and then the directory structure follows your pacakage name.
+`**NOTE2: Even if you do not use maven please structure the code as shown java code goes in src/main/java/, and then the directory structure follows from your package name when submitting the request.

 The the code is organized into several branches.
-The master branch will always be for building against the newest version of OpenDCS.
+The master branch will always be for building against the development version of OpenDCS.
 There will also be a branch for each named release.

 ### Making Changes